AudreyKj/reconnecTech/README.md

 # Athena June 2022 Hackathon - ReconnecTech

-ReconnecTech is a web app that facilitates providing refurbished electronic devices (such as smartphones, tablets, and laptops) to refugees and people with low to no means.
+ReconnecTech is a web app that facilitates providing refurbished tech devices (such as smartphones, tablets, and laptops) to refugees and people with low to no means.

 The project's aim is to improve digital inclusion while reducing electronic waste.